Z4ck404/elasticsearch-finder/README.md

 The script gets the data from Shodan.
 It will output a file in comma-seperated format in which you will find *open* elasticsearch instances.

 ## Elastic search security
-There is an open source plugin available with a free/community edition caller [Search Guard](https://github.com/floragunncom/search-guard)
+There is an open source plugin available with a free/community edition called [Search Guard](https://github.com/floragunncom/search-guard)

 ## Credits
 - Inspired from [Kibanarec](https://github.com/Lekssays/kibanarec) by [Ahmed Lessays](https://github.com/Lekssays)